South Iwo Jima: Environment

 The island is a treasure house of precious animals and plants because it has not been developed historically due to its geographical isolation from mainland Japan, steep topography, and severe weather conditions.
 The upper part of the island is often covered with clouds and fog, and the ecosystem differs from elevation to elevation.
 Because of this, the entire area of the island has been designated by the Japanese government as a Nature Conservation Area of Forest Ecosystem in Ogasarawa-Islands and access to the island is strictly restricted, with only a limited number of scientists authorized by the government and mountain experts supporting them being allowed to land on the island.
 To date, serious academic research has been conducted only four times: in 1936, 1982, 2007, and 2017.
 Since all the survey routes are from the southwestern coast to the summit of the island, which is relatively easy to climb, most of the island is unexplored except for the coastal area.
 In 2017, the first drone survey of an unexplored region of the island was conducted.
 The island forms part of the Volcano Islands (Kazan-retto) Important Bird Area (IBA), designated by BirdLife International.

 In popular culture

+An episode of the television show The Time Tunnel, called "Kill Two by Two", is set on South Iwo Jima, although in the show it is depicted as a lush tropical island with lots of vegetation and fresh water.

 South Iwo Jima is the location of Mahoutokoro, the Japanese school of witchcraft and wizardry in the fictional universe of Harry Potter.
-Mahoutokoro, a shiro (castle) perched on the peak of the extinct volcano, is constructed of pure white jade and the island is surrounded by stormy seas, without any Muggle inhabitants.
-It is also very close to a Japanese Air Force base.
+Mahoutokoro, a shiro (castle) perched on the peak of the extinct volcano, is constructed of pure nephrite jade and the island is surrounded by stormy seas, without any Muggle inhabitants.
+Because of a Muggle airbase on a neighbouring island, Quidditch players at the school are forced to be alert of airplanes traveling to and from that base.

-An episode of the television show The Time Tunnel, called "Kill Two by Two", was set on South Iwo Jima, although in the show it was depicted as a lush tropical island with lots of vegetation and fresh water.